hasnainthara/RetailPOS/DEPLOYMENT.md

 2. Run: `vercel --prod`
 3. Follow the prompts

+**If you encounter "Command npm run build exited with 126" error:**
+- The `vercel.json` configuration file has been created to fix this issue
+- Alternatively, use the Vercel dashboard:
+  1. Go to [vercel.com](https://vercel.com) and sign in
+  2. Click "New Project" and import from Git
+  3. Select your repository
+  4. Vercel will auto-detect it's a Create React App
+  5. Deploy directly from the dashboard

 #### GitHub Pages
 1. Install gh-pages: `npm install --save-dev gh-pages`
 2. Add to package.json: